Webhook Deduplication

 Slow and Fast Moving Data

-• The Advert webhook feeds the Product DB, ensuring slower moving Product data for newly created and updated products flows in near real time.
+• The Advert webhook feeds the Product DB, ensuring slower moving Product data for newly created and updated products flow to the endpoint.

 • The Variant webhook feeds the Inventory Management system.
-Inventory position changes would be considered fast moving data, also provided in near real time.
+Inventory position changes would be considered fast moving data.

 The Opportunity